rilindo/cookbook-wync/README.md

 # wync-cookbook
 ===============

-This installs Linux version of Lync.
+This installs wync, which is a Linux version of Microsoft Lync.

 Attributes